-West Virginia University's highest priority is maintaining a safe campus community in which our students, faculty, staff, visitors and neighbors can learn, work, grow and live to their fullest potential.
-Everything we do aims at building a culture of safety.
+West Virginia University's highest priority is maintaining a safe campus community in which our students, faculty, staff, visitors and neighbors can learn, work, grow and fulfill their purpose.

+We work hard every day to build and maintain a culture of safety.
 We have taken many recent steps to strengthen campus safety and to communicate with students often about the safety measures and resources available.